nickmbrown/aoc22/readme.md

 ## Day 5
 - This one kicked my butt.
 The hardest part was parsing the data.
 There's probably a way better method, but the sscanf function was super useful for getting the movement directions.
 - I ended up using a stack, but there was no way I could implement my own without spending way more time.
-The implementation I used was a combination of a few articles that are linking in the .c file.  -->
+The implementation I used was a combination of a few articles that are linking in the .c file.

+## Day 6
+- This one stumped me for a second, but I got there eventually.
+More often than not, it's not the problem itself that is tricky, it's how to solve the problem without some feature of modern languages.
+C is proving to be tricky at times.
+- Very proud that all I had to do to solve part 2 was change a variable. -->